 The first time that I had come in touch with Puppet was, if I recall correctly, around the beginning of 2014.
 This was the time where I was looking for a tool that could support to automate reoccurring tasks in the configuration of my IT landscape.
 The primary idea was to do basic configuration only once on a server and have something scripted in place to automate it on the rest of the servers.
-The number of tools having things like this in scope was quite limited at this point in time and Puppet was the first one that had looked promising to me.
+The number of tools having things like this in scope was quite limited at this point and Puppet was the first one that had looked promising to me.

 After I played a bit around with that tool it turned out, I can use it for much more.
 I can not only use it for the initial configuration of a single server but also for managing a complete IT landscape where I have the configuration drift under control and where I can also easily change for example the primary nameserver by only changing one variable.

 As a consequence, I put my focus on developing Puppet modules instead of focusing on directly administrating the server landscape I was responsible for at this time.
 In the end, this change of the focus reduced the effort to effectively manage the IT landscape significantly.
-With the articles in this article series, I would like to share some of the experience I had taken with that journey.
+With the articles in this article series, I would like to share some of the experiences I had taken with that journey.